alshma0p/LuxeLureMakeover/README.md

 # LuxeLureMakeover
-"Luxe Lure Makeover is Saudi Arabia's elite platform connecting clients with top freelance makeup artists.
-Experience bespoke beauty services, from weddings to glam events, and embrace the artistry that celebrates your unique elegance."
+Luxe Lure Makeover is Saudi Arabia's elite platform connecting clients with top freelance makeup artists.
+Experience bespoke beauty services, from weddings to glam events, and embrace the artistry that celebrates your unique elegance.